 The main highways in Campbell County are U.S. Routes 29, 460, 501, and State Routes 24, 40, 43.
 These highways, and a number of secondary roads, connect the county’s two towns, Altavista and Brookneal, and several unincorporated communities, including Concord, Long Island, Lynch Station, Rustburg (the county seat), Timberlake, Gladys, Evington, Castle Craig, and Kingston.

 Traffic crashes happen every hour.
 If you have been injured in a car crash or a small truck collision, through no fault of your own, make Altizer Law, P.C., your Campbell County Personal Injury Attorney.
 Traffic crashes cause serious injury or death in many cases.
 Preserving information and crash photos is vital to a successful lawsuit or insurance settlement.
 Virginia law has set forward the conditions and monetary limits applicable to car crash cases.
-Our attorneys, Bettina Altizer and Terri Welch Luzynski, handle crash cases daily.
-They have been helping vehicle crash victims for more than 20 years.
+Bettina Altizer handles crash cases daily.
+She has been helping vehicle crash victims for more than 20 years.
 When you, or a loved one, are injured through no fault of your own, count on the compassionate care and aggressive pursuit of justice that are the hallmarks of the Firm.

 The area that is now Campbell County was first settled by Europeans in the late 1730s.
 Most of these early settlers were Scotch-Irish Presbyterians.
 For the next 50 years, more settlers came to the area and continued its development.
 The County was established in 1782.
 Four years later, the independent city of Lynchburg was formed from the county.